Latest weather observations guide

 Past weather observations are available for the past 24 hours.
 Use the tabs above the table to display the observations for that day.

 You can choose which units are used on your forecast display e.g. Celsius or Fahrenheit for temperature by clicking on the settings cog wheel at the top of the page.

 For more about the information and symbols included in the five day forecast, see our Key to symbols and terms.

 The map view allows you to view recent weather data for the UK for both specific observing locations and mapped information such as radar and satellite pictures.
 Observations cover a range of elements including weather, temperature, wind speed and direction.
-Alternatively, mapped observational information is available in the form of rainfall radar, visible and infra-red cloud satellite images and pressure maps.
+Alternatively, mapped observational information is available in the form of rainfall radar, cloud cover images and temperature.

-To display your chosen observation type, select one of the options from the map menu on the right.
-A key is provided below the timeline if appropriate.
+To display your chosen observation type, select one of the options from the map menu at the top right.
+A key is provided on the right hand side of the map if appropriate.

-You can pan and zoom around the map using the controls in the top left of the map or by using your mouse to click and drag the map and the mouse wheel to zoom in and out.
+You can pan and zoom around the map using the controls in the bottom left of the map or by using your mouse to click and drag the map and the mouse wheel to zoom in and out.

 To view observations for a particular time, click on the appropriate section of the time bar below the map.
 You can also animate your past weather observations using the play button.
-The time for which the observation is valid is shown to the bottom right of the map below the map menu.
+The time for which the observation is valid is highlighted in the time bar below the map.